rl-institut/apipe/PIPELINE.md

 [digipipe/store/0_raw/.TEMPLATE/.dataset.md](digipipe/store/0_raw/.TEMPLATE/.dataset.md)

 > **Example:**
-> 1. ERA5 weather dataset for Germany
+> - Dataset A: ERA5 weather dataset for Germany
-> 2. MaStR dataset on renewable generators
+> - Dataset B: MaStR dataset on renewable generators
-> 3. Shapefile of region of interest
+> - Dataset C: Shapefile of region of interest

 ### (1) Preprocessed

-Data that has undergone some preprocesing such as:
+Data from `(0) Raw`  that has undergone some preprocesing such as:
  - Archive extracted
  - CRS transformed (see below for CRS conventions)
  - Fields filtered